renathossain/data_science_project/README.md

 ### Renat Hossain

-- Did the title
+- For this milestone, I did the title and the methods.
+- I will help with preprocessing the data, and do the AD-score.
+- I will do the statistical analyses.
-- Did the methods
+- I will assist with writing the blog post.

 ### Anis Saha

-- Did the abstract
+- For this milestone, I did the abstract and the research questions.
+- I will help with preprocessing the data, and do the GS-score.
-- Did the research questions
+- I will do the visualizations.
+- I will assist with writing the blog post.